-It is a medical condition in which the respiration of the pH of the blood increases beyond the normal range or normal values (7.35 to 7.45) with a concomitant reduction in the arterial levels of carbon dioxide.
-There are two types of respiratory alkalosis: acute or chronic.
+It is a medical condition in which the respiration of the pH of the blood increases beyond the normal range or average values (7.35 to 7.45) with a concomitant reduction in the arterial levels of carbon dioxide.
+There are two types of respiratory alkalosis: acute and chronic.

-The chronic form is asymptomatic, but the acute form causes dizziness, confusion, paresthesias, cramps, and syncope.
+The chronic form is asymptomatic, but the acute condition causes dizziness, confusion, paresthesias, cramps, and syncope.
 Signs include hyperpnea or tachypnea and carpopedal spasm.

 Signs and symptoms of respiratory alkalosis

 - Lung disease